amanjaiswal7236/adobe-india-hackathon/README.md

 * [`pdfminer.six`](https://pdfminersix.readthedocs.io/) — Precise PDF layout and text extraction.
 * [`scikit-learn`](https://scikit-learn.org/stable/) — Provides DBSCAN clustering for heading grouping.
 * [`numpy`](https://numpy.org/) — Efficient numerical operations for clustering input preparation.

----

-If you have any questions or feedback, feel free to reach out.

----

-Would you like me to help draft the README for Round 1B as well?